-Sound -any kind of sound that can be aurally perceived and captured through sound recording or synthesised electronically- can become the constructive material, force and unit of a sound-based work of art.
-The fundamental processes of thought, imagination, perception and practice of making this kind of sounds part of a constructed organisation -that of the whole of an artistic work- have been mainly initiated and formed through the practice and aesthetics of electroacoustic music.
+Sound -any kind of sound that can be aurally perceived and captured through sound recording or synthesised digitally and electronically- can become the constructive material, force and unit of a sound-based work of art.
+The fundamental processes of thought, imagination, perception and practice of making this kind of sounds part of a constructed organisation -that of the whole of an artistic work- have been mainly initiated, formed and developed through the practice and aesthetics of electroacoustic music.

-I am grateful to Ludger Henning and Peggy Papatheodorou for the beautiful portrait pictures they have provided me with.
+I am grateful to Ludger Henning, Peggy Papatheodorou, Pantelis Paradisis and Sergio Vaccaro for the beautiful portrait pictures they have provided me with.